nextcloud/documentation/developer_manual/app/middleware.rst

 .. sectionauthor:: Bernhard Posselt <nukeawhale@gmail.com>

-Middleware is logic that is run before and after each request.
+Middleware is logic that is run before and after each request and is modelled after `Django's Middleware system <https://docs.djangoproject.com/en/dev/topics/http/middleware/>`_.
 It offers the following hooks:

 * **beforeController**: This is executed before a controller method is being executed.
 This allows you to plug additional checks or logic before that method, like for instance security checks
 * **afterException**: This is being run when either the beforeController method or the controller method itself is throwing an exception.
 The middleware is asked in reverse order to handle the exception and to return a response.
 If the response is null, it is assumed that the exception could not be handled and the error will be thrown again